Concept of Corporate Personality

 IMPORTANCE OF THIS JUDGEMENT:

-The decision in this case established the concept of separate legal personality of a company which allowed shareholders to carry on trading with minimal exposure to the risk of personal insolvency in the event of a collapse.
-There are 2 principles laid down in the Salomon’s case:
+The decision, in this case, established the concept of a separate legal personality of a company, which allowed shareholders to carry on trading with minimal exposure to the risk of personal insolvency in the event of a collapse.
+There are 2 principles laid down in the Salomon's case:

 1. Artificial Person: Company is an artificial person created by law.
 Artificial in the sense, it has no body/soul like a natural person.
 Created by law means formation of a company requires fulfilment of so many legal formalities.